- In Print -

 addresses factors that continue to impact and jeopardize our countryside:

-the rise of industrial farming and its environmental impact; the growing
+and its environmental impact; the growing

 separation of the country and the city; and the disconnection of producer